giovannarosone/EDS-BWT/README.md

 ```sh
 ./EDS-BWTransform.sh input.eds output algo
 ```
 where `output` is used as the base name of the output files.
-The third parameter `algo` determines which algorithm is used to compute the extended Burrow–Wheeler transform of the collection of strings represented by the EDS: set `algo` to `1` to use BCR; any other value causes the script to use gsufsort.
+The third parameter `algo` determines which algorithm is used to compute the extended Burrow–Wheeler transform of the collection of strings in the eds: set `algo` to `1` to use BCR; any other value causes the script to use gsufsort.

 To search one or more patterns, contained in file patterns, please run:
 ```sh